ASFHyP3/hyp3-sdk/docs/index.md

 insar_job = hyp3.submit_insar_job('job_name', 'reference_granule_id', 'secondary_granule_id')
 autorift_job = hyp3.submit_autorift_job('job_name', 'reference_granule_id', 'secondary_granule_id')
 ```
-Each of these functions will return an instance of the Job class that represents a new HyP3 `Job` request.
+Each of these functions will return an instance of the `Job` class that represents a new HyP3 job request.

 ### Finding Existing Jobs
 To find HyP3 Jobs that were run previously, you can use the `find_jobs()` member